zspitz/PandocFilters/Tests/files/command/pandoc-citeproc-70.md

 ^D
 (Thorndike 1955; Dinkova-Bruun 2009)

-::: {#refs .references .csl-bib-body .hanging-indent}
+::: {#refs .references .csl-bib-body .hanging-indent entry-spacing="0"}
 ::: {#ref-bruun:2009samuel .csl-entry}
 Dinkova-Bruun, Greti.
 2009.
 "Samuel Presbyter and the Glosses to His Versification of Psalm 1: An Anti-Church Invective?"
 In *Florilegium